software-tools-books/js4ds/_en/oop.md

 in spring: penguin looks for food,,penguin is nesting
 ```

-- Different random numbers produce different behaviors
+Different random numbers produce different behaviors,
-  - Makes testing hard
+which makes testing hard:
-  - Look at how to address this in challenges
+we'll see how to address this [later](../testing/)
+The main idea,
+though,
-- But main idea is how old code can use new code
+is how old code can use new code:
-  - Old code defines expectations as an interface and a protocol
+the old code defines expectations as an interface and a protocol,
-  - New code implements that interface and respects that protocol
+and the new code implements that interface and respects that protocol.
+We will see this idea over and over again
+as we build applications using standard libraries.

 ## Exercises {#s:oop-exercises}